Lomas Rishi Cave: Location

-Lomas Rishi Cave is carved into the hard monolithic granite rock face of Barabar hills, flanked to its left by the smaller Sudama cave.
-The site is close to the Falgu River, and Barabar Caves Information Centre is close by.
-The Cave is 30 km north of Gaya in Bihar, an eastern state in India and about 1500 km from Ajanta Caves.
+Lomas Rishi Cave is carved into the hard, monolithic granite rock face of the Barabar hills, flanked to its left by the smaller Sudama cave.
+The site is close to the Falgu River, and the Barabar Caves Information Centre is close by.
+The cave is 30 km north of Gaya in Bihar, an eastern state in India, and about 1500 km from the Ajanta Caves.
 It is distant from other major archaeological sites related to art and architecture; for example, it is about 1000 km from Mathura and about 2200 km from Gandhara.

 History

 During the reign of Mauryan emperor Ashoka, Lomas Rishi Cave was excavated and gifted to the Ajivikas sage Lomasha.
 It is dated to the 3rd century BC.
 Additional caves followed in the same granite hills, all in the 3rd century BC, based on the inscriptions found in the caves.
 The other six caves are (i) Karna Chaupar, (ii) Sudama Cave, (iii) Vishmitra Cave, (iv) Gopi Cave, (v) Vapiyaka Cave, and (vi) Vadathika Cave.
 The last three are on the Nagarjuni Hill east of the Barabar Hill.